vinney-mo/akan-name-generator/README.md

 ## Getting Started

-Here's a **Guide** to walk you through the process of setting this Akan names generator on your local machine.
+Here's a **Guide** to walk you through the process of setting this Akan name generator on your local machine.

 ### Prerequisites